kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 Until React 18, all updates were rendered urgently.
 A transition is a new concept in React to distinguish between urgent and non-urgent updates.
 - Urgent updates reflect direct interaction, like typing, clicking, pressing, and so on.
-- Transition updates transition the UI from one view to another.
+- Transition is a "potential future UI state".
+It's not committed immediately, it's enqueued.

 ```jsx
 import { startTransition } from 'react';